Apple reportedly won't release a new mid-cycle iPhone 15 colour

 According to Instant Digital, a Chinese Weibo-based leaker (via MacRumors), Apple will not release a new mid-cycle colour for the iPhone 15.

-Apple has released mid-cycle colour multiple times in recent years, including for the iPhone 7 and iPhone 8 models in 2017 and 2018, respectively.
+The tech giant has released mid-cycle colour multiple times in recent years, including for the iPhone 7 and iPhone 8 models in 2017 and 2018, respectively.
 In 2021, it added a purple colour for the iPhone 12 and 12 mini.
 Last year, Apple added a yellow colour option to the iPhone 14 and 14 Plus in March.

 It’s possible Apple isn’t releasing a mid-cycle colour for its iPhone 15 because of production delays affecting its upcoming iPads, which are reportedly set to arrive in May.